Nutrition After Surgery: What to Focus On

 For this reason, it’s important to recognize and incorporate the sports nutrition principles that do just that.

-But at the same time, your body is overwhelmed from the trauma that an injury, especially one requiring surgery, brings.
+But at the same time, your body is overwhelmed by the trauma that resulted in an injury, especially one that requires surgery.

-Considering this, gentle nutrition and combining sports nutrition knowledge with intuitive eating principles can lead to an optimal recovery, both physically and mentally.
+Considering this, gentle nutrition and rejecting diet mentality (to overcome the ability to eat less and instead, eat more) can lead to an optimal recovery, both physically and mentally.

-That’s why Sarah is so passionate about this – her Ebook is a great resource
+That’s why we are so passionate about this – this Ebook is a great resource.

 One of the most common side effects of injury is the loss of lean body mass throughout the body.